 The tournament is part of Delaware’s observance of National Fishing and Boating Week, June 5 to 13, which also includes DNREC’s annual designation of free fishing days for June 5 and 6 this year, when anyone may fish in Delaware waters without a fishing license.
 Anglers age 16 and over fishing without a fishing license during the free fishing days require a free Fishermen Information Network (FIN) number, available at license agents statewide and online at epermitting.dnrec.delaware.gov/get-a-fin.
 For more fishing information, visit the 2021 Delaware Fishing Guide.

 Tournament participants and accompanying adults, along with anglers on free fishing days, are required to follow COVID-19 outdoor health and safety guidelines in effect the day of the tournament.
 Anglers and families must also follow all local rules and regulations at their chosen fishing site.

-The Delaware Department of Natural Resources and Environmental Control protects and manages the state’s natural resources, protects public health, provides outdoor recreational opportunities and educates Delawareans about the environment.
-The Division of Parks and Recreation oversees more than 26,000 acres in 17 state parks and the Brandywine Zoo.
-For more information, visit the website and connect with DNREC on Facebook, Twitter or LinkedIn.
+The Delaware Department of Natural Resources and Environmental Control protects and manages the state’s natural resources, protects public health, provides outdoor recreational opportunities, and educates Delawareans about the environment.
+The DNREC Division of Fish and Wildlife conserves and manages Delaware’s fish and wildlife and their habitats, and provides fishing, hunting, wildlife viewing and boating access on nearly 65,000 acres of public land.
+For more information, visit the website and connect with @DelawareDNREC on Facebook, Twitter or LinkedIn.